hayleyyounghubby/m-13-exercise-1/README.md

 # m-13-exercise-1
 This project is practice for our final project.

-My favorite candy is a kitkat bar.
+My favorite candy is a Toblerone.